brendeni1/darkvypr.github.io/commands.md

 | !request                          | Info on how to get the bot added to your chat.
 | !query `ASK_SOMETHING`            | Use the power of Wolfram Alpha's shit API to answer a question.
 Example: "`!query population of canada`".
 | !say                              | Repeat what the user sent.
 Example Input: `DarkVypr: !say hello my name is darkvypr` Example Response: `VyprBot: 👥 hello my name is darkvypr`
-| !setbirthday `MONTH` `DAY` `YEAR` | This command sets your birthday to whatever date you specify.
+| !setbirthday `M/D/YYYY OR MM/DD/YYYY` | This command sets your birthday to whatever date you specify.
 Required for most `!birthday` functionality.
 You can still check other people's birthdays without this set, they just can't check yours.
-Example: "`!setbirthday August 14 2005`".
+Examples: "`!setbirthday 8/14/2005`", "`!setbirthday 10/16/2004`" or "`!setbirthday 9/11/1973`".
 | !setlocation                      | To use the "`!time`" and "`!covid`" command, you must first set your location.
 Example: "`!setlocation lasalle ontario`".
 | !settwitter `YOUR_TWITTER_NAME`   | Set the account for using the `!twitter` command.
 Usage: `!settwitter darkvyprr`.
 This should be your Twitter handle without the @ sign.
 | *!site // !website // !links*     | Get a link to [my website](https://darkvypr.com) with all of my links. <img src="https://cdn.betterttv.net/emote/60de01428ed8b373e421c395/1x">